snudurupati/physical-context-fabric/README.md

 ## Edge Gateway: Delta + Keyframe + Heartbeat

 Raw ROS2 telemetry at 10Hz produces 3.6M events/hour per robot.
 Writing
-all of it downstream defeats the purpose of a context layer, you just recreate the replay problem.
+all of it downstream defeats the purpose of a context layer — you just recreate the replay problem.
 The edge gateway on jazzypi filters at the
 source: